pyinfra-dev/pyinfra/docs/patterns.rst

 Patterns
 ========

-These patterns are a set of documented Gists looking to cover real-world usage of pyinfra.
+A set of documented example deploys.

 .. toctree::
    :maxdepth: 2